princessbleach/ClientBrief/README.md

 - Detail how these sources have informed your practical work and influenced your approach.

 ### Game Sources
 When researching Litle Nightmares 2, it became apparent that its horror-fueled tension relied on foul/disturbing atmospheres and spaces rather than sudden jumpascares and typical horror tactics.
+Therefore we decided to create a space tat alligned with this idea.

 ### Academic Sources
 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.